earnestkotacarr/TuringPatterns/READme.md

-We build a visual simulator of turing patterns with interactive aspects We will recreate the original simulation by Shiffman - https://thecodingtrain.com/challenges/13-reaction-diffusion We will then dive into the Alife academic stuff as well as create my own favourite one:
+We build a visual simulator of turing patterns with interactive aspects We will recreate the original simulation by Shiffman - https://thecodingtrain.com/challenges/13-reaction-diffusion

-We will include colors
+2) We wil implement a different equation to create a new pattern
-We will try to incorporate gradients
+3) We will include colors and gradients
-We will try to include some form of user interactivity
+4) We will try to include some form of user interactivity